Table of Contents

 parameter and returns the remainder of the division between that and the second

 parameter.
-Thus, it returns a value on the range [0, fLoopDuration
+Thus, it returns a value on the range [0, fLoopDuration),

 which is what we need to create a periodically repeating pattern.

-functions compute the
+The cosf and sinf functions compute the

 cosine and sine respectively.
 It is not important to know exactly how these functions